supabase/pg_graphql/docs/contributing.md

 ./bin/installcheck
 ```

-You can combine the last two steps to quickly run all the tests:
+You can combine the last two steps to build and install `pg_graphql` and run all the tests:

 ```bash
 $ cargo pgrx install; ./bin/installcheck